The Speaking Contest for Hong Kong Students

 In response to students’ pressing needs to speak well, the first Speaking Contest for Hong Kong Students was held in 2006.
 Through the territory-wide contest, students can broaden their horizons, enhance their critical thinking, communication and social skills.
 A professional assessment report is provided for students to improve their communication skills so that students are in a better position to meet the standard of the public assessments requirements and social expectations.

-Over 100,000 participants and nearly 350 primary and secondary schools have participated in our contests since the kick-off of our project in 2006.
+Over 110,000 attendances have been recorded and nearly 360 primary and secondary schools have participated in our contests since the kick-off of our project in 2006.
 A research which was done earlier shows that this contest has provided healthy competitions and a favorable learning environment, which has enabled students to learn from each other and further developed their speaking and group discussion techniques.

-- In order to encourage students’ participation, financial assistance will be offered to participants with financial difficulties ($40 per item) continuously.
+- In order to encourage students’ participation, financial assistance will be offered to participants with financial difficulties ($40 per item).

-- Over 100,000 participants and nearly 350 primary and secondary schools have participated our contests in the past nine years.
+- Over 110,000 attendances have been recorded and nearly 360 primary and secondary schools have participated in our contests throughout the past eleven years.

-- The contest offers 29 items (including English and Chinese sections) based on specific learning needs of participants to realise their full potentials.
+- The contest offers 29 items (including English and Chinese sections) based on the specific learning needs of participants to realize and actualize their full potential.

 - Questions and evaluative criteria of the contest are modeled on those of the public assessment (HKDSE), with adaptations made by professional educators and experts.

-- Judges are either in-service English teachers who are familiar with the HKDSE curricula or have been serving as examiners of public assessment, or professionals who have received relevant training.
+- Adjudicators are either in-service English teachers who are familiar with the HKDSE curricula or have been serving as examiners of public assessment, or professionals who have received relevant training.

-- Scholars, judges and representatives of participating schools jointly form an Arbitration Committee to ensure the contest is conducted in a fair, objective and open manner.
+- Scholars, adjudicators and representatives of participating schools jointly form an Arbitration Committee to ensure the contest is conducted in a fair, objective and open manner.

-- Detailed assessment reports will be provided on the day of the contest to show the students’ levels.
+- Detailed assessment and oral reports will be provided on the day of the contest to assist students in understanding their levels of performance.

 - Certificates will be issued to acknowledge students’ participation.